Incept5/w-jax-munich-2025-workshop/stage-4-agentic-rag/embedding-service/CONDA_FIX_SUMMARY.md

 ## References

-### Web Research Findings
+### Key Findings

-1. **Conda Activation Issues**: Common problem with shell scripts - `conda run` is more reliable
+1. **conda run Limitations**: While recommended for scripts, can have PATH resolution issues on some systems
+2. **Direct Python Path**: More reliable for production - used by Docker, systemd, etc.
-2. **PYTHONPATH Interference**: Old environment variables override conda package paths
+3. **PYTHONPATH Interference**: Old environment variables can override conda package paths
-3. **Python 3.13 Support**: Only recently added to sentence-transformers (Nov 2024)
-4. **Python 3.14**: Not yet officially released, no library support yet
+4. **Python 3.14**: Not yet officially released, no sentence-transformers support
+5. **Homebrew Python**: macOS Homebrew Python can interfere with conda environments

 ### Key Insights

-- `conda run` is the recommended approach for running Python in conda environments from scripts
+- Direct Python paths are standard practice in production deployments
-- Clearing PYTHONPATH is critical when switching from venv to conda
+- Clearing PYTHONPATH/VIRTUAL_ENV is critical when switching environments
 - Python 3.11/3.12 are the sweet spot for ML/AI libraries in late 2024/early 2025
 - Verification steps help catch environment issues early
+- Auto-detecting conda location makes scripts portable

 ## Files Modified